domsav13/domsav13.github.io/_posts/2025-12-08-prosthesis.md

 related_posts: false
 ---

-This course project focused on setting requirements for a knee prosthesis concept.
+This course project focused on setting requirements for a knee prosthesis concept and designing it using CAD software.
 An emphasis was placed on designing for assembly, machinability, material selection, and simulation to verify requirements would be met.
 Some aspects that were not fully explored include fastener selection and friction.

 ---